CobaltGames/FNF-Infinitude-Engine/README.md

 - Fully Moddable Engine
 - Tons of built-in Events
 - Full Documentation
+- Easy-to-use Event System (More Variables than PsychEngine)
+- New Chart Editor

+Features can be disabled in the Settings.cs file.
+(Unimplemented)

 ## How to setup the Infinitude Engine for modding
 1. Download Unity (This was built on version 2021.3.26f1)